 On every ExperiencePlus! trip we provide a rear rack pack to carry the items you’ll need during your ride.
-As with any kind of packing, there is a delicate balance between bringing what you may need and over packing.
+As with any kind of packing, there is a delicate balance between bringing what you may need and overpacking.
 I have included the things I put in my rear rack pack to keep me happy and comfortable.
-You could also consider this an ExperiencePlus! traveler’s Christmas Gift List (at least I hope that my friends will take it that way).
+You could also consider this an ExperiencePlus! traveler’s wish list (at least I hope that my friends will take it that way).

-Camera – Admittedly, my smart phone is taking over as my camera though I do think I get a higher quality of photos with a camera.
+Camera – Admittedly, my smartphone is taking over as my camera though I do think I get a higher quality of photos with a camera than with my old, battered smartphone.
 If someone felt the need to splurge on me, I’d gratefully accept the Fuji X100S!
 Not only does it look retro and super cool, but it has a hybrid viewfinder which means I can actually see what I’m taking a picture of!

 Wind Jacket – I love my Pearl Izumi wind jacket – it converts to a vest quickly, and has generous side and back panels that offer plenty of ventilation.
 Mine has two front and a small back pocket which is the perfect place to stow your sleeves.
 Though Pearl Izumi claims that this jacket is water resistant I wouldn’t count on it keeping you dry in anything but a very light rain shower.

-Shower cap, plastic grocery bag – The shower cap is typically provided by the first hotel of the trip.
+Shower cap, plastic grocery bag – I typically grab one of the shower cap provided by the first hotel of the trip.
 It is the perfect helmet cover if it’s raining but not so cold that you would want to wear the hood on your rain jacket.
 I’ve also used a shower cap as a seat cover, but a plastic grocery bag is a much better option because you can tie it on.
 Coming back to a dry saddle after you’ve sought shelter in a small café is easy and free.